 March 9, 2022

-The diagnosis of fibrocystic change (FCC) can be made after a small sample of tissue is removed from the breast in a procedure called a core needle biopsy.
-The biopsy may be performed after densities or calcifications were seen on mammography.
-FCC can also be seen in tissue removed to diagnose or treat cancer or other non-cancerous condition in the same breast.
+The diagnosis of FEA can be made after a small sample of tissue is removed from the breast in a procedure called a core needle biopsy.
+The biopsy may be performed after calcifications were seen on mammography.
+FEA can also be discovered incidentally in tissue removed to diagnose or treat cancer or other non-cancerous condition in the same breast.

-When groups of cysts or single cysts become large enough, they can be felt when the breast is examined.
+The columnar-shaped epithelial cells produce a fluid that is rich in calcium.
 Over time, some of the calcium in the fluid is left in the tissue where it creates calcifications.
-These large cysts and calcifications can be seen as abnormalities on ultrasound or mammography.
+These calcifications are denser than normal breast tissue which allows them to be seen on mammography.

 FEA is often seen together with other non-cancerous changes including:

 FEA may also be seen in the breast tissue surrounding a pre-cancerous condition or cancer.
 Some of the more commonly associated conditions include: